ItsmeSauravSonu/DevTinder/homework.md

 -Push all code to remote origin
 -Play with routes and route extensions ex. /hello /hello2 -Order of the routes matter a lot

+-Install postman app and make a workspace/collection > test API call -Write logic to handle GET,POST,PATCH,PUT,DELETE and test them on postman